Pascal-Bliem/vec-brain/README.md

 # Vec Brain LLM
 A personal knowledge base app with LLM + RAG with a simple [streamlit](https://streamlit.io/) GUI.
 Users can add information from different sources.
 The assistant will answer based on the information added.
 If it can't retrieve information that is similar enough to the query, it will give a general answer based on its own knowledge.
+The chat model can be provided either through [OpenAI's API](https://platform.openai.com/) or by running [Ollama](https://github.com/ollama/ollama) locally.
 The information can be kept either persistently in [Pinecone](https://www.pinecone.io/) or ephemerally in memory.

 <div align="center">